-- Kirshenbalm, Mechanisms (post and discussion lead by Sarah) - Project Drafts Due: For people writing papers this means a full draft of the paper, not a rough draft, a full well thought out draft of your paper.
+Project Drafts Due: For people writing papers this means a full draft of the paper, not a rough draft, a full well thought out draft of your paper.
 For people working on digital projects you should have at least a functional proof of concept, a roadmap for how and when you will finish the work on the project, and a revision of your proposal that moves from language about what it will do to what it is doing.

-Maps, Graphs and Distant Reading (Mar 30):
+April 4th: NO CLASS Maps, Graphs and Distant Reading (April 11): Readings:

-- Morritti, Graphs Maps and Trees (OPEN SLOT) - Burke, response to Graphs, Maps, Trees (OPEN SLOT) - Meloni, Location-Based Gaming for Education: Try Gowalla Jonathan - Practicum: Hypercities: Give us a sense of the big picture goals of the project and get into a example or two.
-(OPEN SLOT) - Practicum: Euclid Corridor History Project Demo the site, how it works, what it accomplishes.
-Jordan - Practicum: Google My Maps: Show us how to build our own Google custom map, show a few ways educators are using this tool. (post and discussion lead by Meris) - Practicum: Gowalla: Give a demo, connect this with Meloni's review.
-(OPEN SLOT)
+- 22. Morritti, Graphs Maps and Trees ADD NAME - 23.
+Burke, response to Graphs, Maps, Trees ADD NAME

+- S. Hypercities: Give us a sense of the big picture goals of the project and get into a example or two.
+ADD NAME - T. Euclid Corridor History Project Demo the site, how it works, what it accomplishes.
+ADD NAME - U. Google My Maps: Show us how to build our own Google custom map, show a few ways educators are using this tool. (post and discussion lead by ADD NAME)

-Reading Video Games: Interactivity and Action (April 6):
+Reading Video Games: Interactivity and Action (April 18):

-- Gee, What Videogames Have to Teach Us About Learning and Literacy Jared - Owens, Modding the History of Science Dino - Practicum: Playing and reading Argument Wars: Play the game, review it, what does it tell us about the game as a genre for history? (post and demo by Peter) - Practicum: Playing and reading 1066: Play the game, review it, what does it tell us about the game as a genre for history?(post and demo by Brittany) - Practicum: Playing and reading Jamestown Adventure: Play the game, review it, what does it tell us about the game as a genre for history?(post and demo by Bonnie) - Practicum: Playing and reading Cotton Millionaire: Play the game, review it, what does it tell us about the game as a genre for history? (post and demo by John)
+- 24. Gee, What Videogames Have to Teach Us About Learning and Literacy ADD NAME) - 25.
+Owens, Modding the History of Science ADD NAME)

+- V. Playing and reading Argument Wars: Play the game, review it, what does it tell us about the game as a genre for history? (post and demo by Peter) - W. Playing and reading 1066: Play the game, review it, what does it tell us about the game as a genre for history?(post and demo by Brittany)

+- X. Playing and reading Jamestown Adventure: Play the game, review it, what does it tell us about the game as a genre for history?(post and demo by Bonnie) - Y. Playing and reading Cotton Millionaire: Play the game, review it, what does it tell us about the game as a genre for history? (post and demo by John)

-Project Presentations: Conference (April 13):
+Project Presentations: Conference (April 25):